China Enacts Security Law, Asserting Control Over Hong Kong

 "China gets to determine when its interests are involved and when a [legal] interpretation is warranted," said Cora Chan, an associate professor of law at the University of Hong Kong.
 "The [national security law] opens up a window into widespread interference in people's lives and potentially penetrates into a lot of activities that contribute to a lot of the vibrancy of civil society and the character of this financial center."

 Breaking with procedure, a public draft of the law was not made available before it was passed in Beijing.
-Instead, in the weeks leading up to the law's passage, even proponents in Hong Kong were left to parse scant details fro Chinese state media about what the law would entail.
+Instead, in the weeks leading up to the law's passage, even proponents in Hong Kong were left to parse scant details from the Chinese state media about what the law would entail.

 "That is just completely contrary to the notions of law that we had in Hong Kong, which is law as an accessible, transparent process, where before you enact a law you discuss, you get the draft out, you debate it," said Wilson Leung, a commercial litigator and a council member of Hong Kong's bar association, which has criticized the national security law and demanded greater transparency in the drafting process.

-Beijing has also pushed ahead with the law despite sanctions from the United States and criticism from other western countries.
-The U.S. ended its preferential trading status with Hong Kong in May, saying the city no longer had any autonomy from mainland China, and has slapped visa restrictions on Chinese officials in Hong Kong.
+Beijing has also pushed ahead with the law despite sanctions from the United States and criticism from other Western countries.
+The U.S. ended its preferential trading status with Hong Kong in May, saying the city no longer had any autonomy from mainland China and has slapped visa restrictions on Chinese officials in Hong Kong.
 (China announced it would put retaliatory visa restrictions on Americans who exhibit "egregious conduct" toward Hong Kong.)
 The United Kingdom, Hong Kong's former colonial ruler, has offered a path toward citizenship for up to 3 million Hong Kong residents.

 It is not yet clear how strictly the law will be applied in Hong Kong.